 Capital outlay expenditures include items such as improvements to building property, purchase of school buses, equipment, computers, and other assets with an estimated useful life in excess of five years.
-For fiscal years 2020 through 2024, it is anticipated that District will be purchasing many of these items from the District's Permanent Improvement Fund.
-However, with this levy being up for renewal in the November 2019 with an anticipated annual collection of \$292,000, a non-approval of this levy renewal by the voters will have a drastic negative impact on the forecast, which will need to be adjusted and resubmitted in late 2019.
+For fiscal years 2020 through 2024, it is anticipated that District will be purchasing many of these items from the District's Permanent Improvement Levy Fund which was renewed by the voters in November 2019 for another 5 years.
+However, due to cost estimates to renovate the elementary school playground being over the funds budgeted from the PI Levy for FY 20-21, we have budget an additional \$75,000 from General Fund Capital Outlay for FY21 to fulfill that project.